 Mobility scooter road service.

 When your mobility scooter breaks down or gets a flat tyre, RAA does its best to get your vehicle moving again.
 If repairs can't be carried out at the roadside and you're not home, we'll arrange for a taxi to transport you and your scooter to a safe location or place of repair.
-Please refer to the Road Service Personal Entitlements Guide (PDF, 1.2MB) for details.
+For details, please refer to the Road Service Personal Entitlements Guide (PDF, 1.2MB).

 Contact RAA on 13 11 11